Watch now: Rinn, Chot keep winning at HAC cross country; Fremont sweeps team titles

 Rinn opened up a 15-meter lead with about 1 mile left and held off Godwin at the finish for her fifth win of the year.

-It was after Rinn beat Godwin earlier in the season at a meet in Lincoln that she felt like she could be one of the top runners in the state.
-Now Rinn beat Godwin again on the same course as the state meet will be held in two weeks.
+It was after Rinn beat Godwin earlier in the season at a meet in Lincoln that Rinn felt like she could be one of the top runners in the state.
+Now Rinn beat Godwin again on the same course where the state meet will be held in two weeks.

-Garcia attempted to pass Chot a few times in the last mile of the boys race but a motivated Chot held him off.
+In the boys race, Garcia attempted to pass Chot a few times in the last mile but a motivated Chot held him off.
 Chot is a two-time state champion but hadn’t won the conference meet before.

 “This has eluded me the past two years,” said Chot, who won for the sixth time in 2020.
 “As a sophomore I just got outkicked by (Fremont’s Jose Gonzalez), and last year the weather got to me and I had an asthma attack and almost passed out and came back and finished fourth.
 So this feels good.”

-Chot is just the second boys champ at the conference meet from North Star and the first since Eric Noel in the first year of the program in 2003.
+Chot is just the second North Star boys champ at the conference meet and the first since Eric Noel in the program's first year in 2003.

-The girls team race included three of the top four teams in the Class A rankings, and was expected to be a competition between No. 1-ranked Fremont and No. 2 Lincoln East for the title.
+The girls race included three of the top four teams in the Class A rankings and was expected to be a competition between No. 1-ranked Fremont and No. 2 Lincoln East for the title.
 Fremont won, but it was No. 4 Southwest that edged East for second place.

-Fremont won with 35 points, Southwest finished second with 57 point and East was third with 60 points.
+Fremont won with 35 points, Southwest had 57 points and East had 60 points.
 Seven of the top 10 finishers were Fremont or East runners.

 Fremont won its first conference title since 2008.
 The Tigers were led by Mara Hemmer in fourth place and Shelby Bracker in fifth.

-Also impressive was Elli Dahl finishing as the Tigers’ sixth runner in 13th place.
-She was the all-class state champion last year, but recently wasn’t able to run for about seven weeks after she found out she had a stress reaction in her tibia just before practice began in August.
-This was just her second race of the season.
+Also impressive was Elli Dahl finishing as Fremont's sixth runner in 13th place.
+She was the all-class state champion last year but recently wasn’t able to run for about seven weeks after she found out she had a stress reaction in her tibia just before practice began in August.
+This was her second race of the season.

 “I think it’s helped (Dahl) develop a new respect for how she can help her teammates, and I think the next two weeks she’ll keep getting better,” said Fremont coach Jake Smrcina.
 “If there is anything I’ve ever learned in my life it’s not to count Elli Dahl out of a race.”

-No. 2 Fremont won the boys title with 51 points, giving them the conference team title for the 19th time in the past 20 years North Star finished second with 76 points for its best finish in the meet in 15 years.
+No. 2 Fremont won the boys title with 51 points, giving them the conference team title for the 19th time in the past 20 years.
+North Star was runner-up with 76 points for its best finish in the meet in 15 years.

-The conference meet is a big deal for Fremont, and coach Sean McMahon was fired up right after the race and giving the runners some socially distanced chest bumps.
+The conference meet is a big deal for Fremont, and coach Sean McMahon was fired up right after the race and giving the athletes some socially distanced chest bumps.

 “We’ve hardly raced this year, and it was the first time we actually raced like we wanted to race,” McMahon said.
-“Some of early meets have been a little bit ho-hum.
+“Some of (the) early meets have been a little bit ho-hum.
 And part of that is it just being small races with six teams.
-This is a pretty laid back group of guys, and to see them race with some passion was exciting.”
+This is a pretty laid-back group of guys, and to see them race with some passion was exciting.”

 Reach the writer at 402-473-7435 or bwagner@journalstar.com.
 On Twitter @LJSSportsWagner.